-The comparative economics of MAPs and a few major field crops reveals that returns from MAPs are comparable with any of the field crops.
-The returns from medicinal plants like safedi musali, sarpgandha, satawari, are fairly high.
-Similarly, returns from aromatic plants like lemon grass, rosa species, etc. are yield better returns and also their cost of cultivations are lower in comparasion to many of the field crops.
-The irony is that over 80 percent of the Bihar population is smallholder (<2ha of land size) and therefore, they generate very small marketable surplus.
-Such a small scale production and tiny marketable surplus fail to attract mrakets.
+Table 3 shows comparative economics of MAPs and a few major field crops reveals that higher returns from MAPs cultivation are comparable with any of the field crops.
+The returns from medicinal plants like Safed musali, Sarpgandha and Satawari are fairly high.
+Similarly, returns from aromatic plants like Lemon grass, Rosa species, etc. are given good returns and also their cost of cultivations are lower in comparison to many of the field crops.
+The irony is that over 80 percent of the Bihar population is smallholder (<2 ha of land size) and therefore, they generate very small marketable surplus.
+Such a small scale production and tiny marketable surplus fail to attract markets.